rladaga/mercourier/README.md

 Inside the `.env` file, specify each repository you want to be notified about in the `GITHUB_REPOS` variable.
 Refer to `.env.example` for guidance on the correct format.

-You will also need a [Github Personal Access Token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) placed in the `.env`

 ## Deploy/Installation

 ```bash